GeoscienceAustralia/ptha/misc/gladstone_2024_2025/swals/README.md

 3. Run the [small source](test-full/small_source.pbs) which can detect instabilities in the nesting boundaries.
 Make the last_timestep_VH and last_timestep_UH rasters at the last timestep to ensure nothing at the nesting boundaries look out of sorts.

 ## Debug any failed runs
 Also `grep NaN *.log` can help.
-One did and was [re-run](run_ptha_tidal_check/debug_failed_run.pbs) in debug mode using 2 nodes with 16 images (so I could get the result faster).
+One did and was re-run in debug mode using 2 nodes with 16 images (so I could get the result faster).
 The run time came down from 9 hours to 6 hours and wouldn't be significantly improved by load balancing (15 mins).
-It would be interesting to see if using 8 images over 2 nodes would be better.
 It revealed a river crossing the first level nesting boundary so I patched it at 100 m AHD.
 After fixing this issue the log file check printed:
 ```
 [1] "Did the model runs finish?"
    Mode    TRUE